 Early October found both the 8th and 9th Battalions of the Devonshire Regiment near Passchendaele enduring the worst of the Third Battle of Ypres.
 On the 26th in an unsuccessful attack on Gheluvelt both lost heavily – especially among their officers, only three of whom from the two Battalions emerged unscathed.

 Gavin David Colville

 Gavin was born in 1922 at Chertsey, Surrey to Norman and Marjorie Colville.
 His father had served in the first World War and owned Penheale Manor and Estate.
-He enlisted with the RAF as a Sergeant (Service No. 929677) serving with 40 Squadron.
+He enlisted with the RAF as a Sergeant (Service No. 929677) serving as a pilot with 40 Squadron flying a Vickers Wellington IC.
 He was initially reported as missing but was killed in action on the 2nd of November 1941 whilst fighting at Tripoli, Libya.
-He is buried in the Municipal cemetery at Tripoli.
+He was interred in the Municipal Cemetery at Tripoli, Grave11.
+G. 18.

 40 Squadron operated Bristol Blenheim Mk IV light bombers from RAF Wyton from December 1939 until November 1940, when it converted to Vickers Wellingtons in the night bombing role.
 On the 14 April 1940 one of the Squadrons Blenheims (L9207) was taken on an unauthorized flight by AC2 JFB Lewis and crashed in the Thames Estuary.
 His body was not found and he is remembered on the Runnymede Memorial.
 After operating a detachment in Malta from October 1941, the squadron moved there in February 1942, the remaining UK-based element being renumbered No. 156 Squadron RAF.